By Elizabeth Ossip, LCSW, CAP, ICADC

 What does opioid addiction treatment look like?

 After the initial detox is completed, usually in a few days, a period of at least four to six weeks of inpatient treatment is advisable.
 Residential treatment provides a supportive, drug-free environment, education about addiction and recovery, group and individual therapy, 12 Step and peer support, and a holistic, healing experience.
-After in-patient treatment many people benefit from continued intensive outpatient treatment (IOP) and supportive “sober living” housing.
+After in-patient treatment, many people benefit from continued intensive outpatient treatment (IOP) and supportive “sober living” housing.
 This consists of continued group and individual counseling, supervised housing, continued 12 Step participation, and medication management.

 How can you help an opioid addict?

 Because of the effects on the addict’s brain, there is a tremendous amount of denial and resistance to admitting they have a problem and getting treatment.
-The changes in the brain caused by the repetitive use of the opioid, on some level, make the addict convinced that without the drug they will die.
-They will go to any lengths to continue to use it, including lying, denying, stealing, etc. It is important to understand this and to avoid nagging, threatening or pleading with the addict.
+The changes in the brain caused by the repetitive use of the opioid, on some level, make the addict convinced that without the drug, they would die.
+They will go to any lengths to continue to use it, including lying, denying, stealing, etc. It is important to understand this and avoid nagging, threatening, or pleading with the addict.
 It will likely not work and possibly make matters worse, as well as frustrate both you and the addict.
 Having an open conversation about your concerns with them may be the best initial approach, followed by the suggestion to get a qualified medical opinion.
 If the person is willing, have them immediately speak to an addictions professional that can assess them appropriately.
-Do not wait, as they may change their mind.
-If they will not agree to this, a professional intervention may be beneficial.
-An interventionist will coordinate and facilitate a group meeting with family and close friends of the addict to tell the addict how their using is impacting their loved ones and to support the addict to get treatment.
-Stop enabling the addict by not doing things for them that they can do for themselves, not making excuses for them, not covering for them, not giving them money or not helping them get drugs.
-This is very important and can help them to realize they have a problem and need help.
-An addict can be incredibly persuasive and manipulative and it requires great strength and perseverance to deal with them.
+Please do not wait, as they may change their mind.
+If they do not agree to this, professional intervention may be beneficial.
+An interventionist will coordinate and facilitate a group meeting with family and close friends of the addict to tell the addict how their using is impacting their loved ones and support the addict to get treatment.
+Stop enabling the addict by not doing things for them that they can do for themselves, not making excuses for them, not covering for them, not giving them money, or not helping them get drugs.
+This is very important and can help them realize they have a problem and need help.
+An addict can be incredibly persuasive and manipulative, and it requires great strength and perseverance to deal with them.
 Groups like Al-Anon and Nar-Anon can help by providing peer support, education, and coping tools to manage the challenges of having an addict in your life.
 Professional counseling is also advisable.
 If you have a loved one who is an opioid addict, speak to one of the addiction specialists at Beachway Therapy Center by calling 877-284-0353 to discuss the next steps in getting them into opiate rehab treatment and on their road to recovery.